LongLJ06/HybirdAppDemo/README.md

 ## License

-MXRouter is available under the MIT license.
+HybirdAppDemo is available under the MIT license.
 See the LICENSE file for more info.